 The researchers observed increased joint torques at the hip, knee and ankle with running shoes compared with running barefoot.
 Disproportionately large increases were observed in the hip internal rotation torque and in the knee flexion and knee varus torques.

 An average 54% increase in the hip internal rotation torque, a 36% increase in knee flexion torque and a 38% increase in knee varus torque were measured when running in running shoes compared with barefoot.

 These findings confirm that while the typical construction of modern-day running shoes provides good support and protection of the foot itself, one negative effect is the increased stress on each of the 3 lower extremity joints.
 These increases are likely caused in large part by an elevated heel and increased material under the medial arch, both characteristic of today’s running shoes.

-Writing in the article, lead author D. Casey Kerrigan, MD, states, “Remarkably, the effect of running shoes on knee joint torques during running (36%-38% increase) that the authors observed here is even greater than the effect that was reported earlier of high-heeled shoes during walking (20%-26% increase).
+Writing in the article, lead author D. Casey Kerrigan, MD, states, “Remarkably, the effect of running shoes on knee joint torques during running (36%-38% increase) that the authors observed here are even greater than the effect that was reported earlier of high-heeled shoes during walking (20%-26% increase).

 Considering that lower extremity joint loading is of a significantly greater magnitude during running than is experienced during walking, the current findings indeed represent substantial biomechanical changes.”

-Dr. Kerrigan concludes, “Reducing joint torques with footwear completely to that of barefoot running, while providing meaningful footwear functions, especially compliance, should be the goal of new footwear designs.”
+Dr Kerrigan concludes, “Reducing joint torques with footwear completely to that of barefoot running, while providing meaningful footwear functions, especially compliance, should be the goal of new footwear designs.”